 Before You Build, Remodel or Open a Business

-Building permits may take up to five weeks for processing and approval after the correct drawings have been filed.
+Permits may take up to five weeks for processing and approval after the correct drawings have been filed.
 For less involved projects, the review process takes considerably less time.
-An advanced permit can be issued upon request to authorize early construction starts when time is of a priority.
+An advanced permit may be issued upon request to authorize early construction starts when time is of a priority.

 Building Plan Review